-Install Azure CLI with apt
+Install Azure CLI with apt¶

-If you are running a distribution that comes with apt, such as Ubuntu or Debian, there's an x86_64 package available for the Azure CLI.
+, such as Ubuntu or Debian, there's an x86_64 package available for the Azure CLI.
 This package has been tested with and is supported for:

-• Ubuntu trusty, xenial, artful, bionic, and disco
+- Ubuntu trusty, xenial, artful, bionic, and disco

-• Debian wheezy, jessie, and stretch
+- Debian wheezy, jessie, and stretch

 Note